A better test

 approved for one year.

-SBA is an assessments system:
+SBA is an

 - It allows teachers to administer formative assessments — small, frequent academic checks — throughout the year.
 Teachers are able to print reports and discuss students' real-time performance and progress with parents.

 - For the Smarter Balanced summative assessments conducted in the spring, teachers have access to student scores within two weeks of completion of the assessment, allowing them to adjust instruction in the final weeks of the school year.
 Reports will also be provided to educators who will be teaching students the following school year to help inform their instruction.
-Parents will be receiving a paper report on the summative assessments in the fall.
+Parents receive a paper report on the summative assessments in the fall.

 To explain the instructional shifts in our classrooms, and how those are reflected in the new assessments, take a look at the following guides, and view our